 Los Rios Rancho is regarded as “southern California’s largest Apple farm in operation since 1906.”
 Visiting families will find traditional farming techniques here as well as historic entertainment and lots of fun.
 During fall weekends, families will enjoy wagon and hayrides, a petting zoo, corn maze, and more.
-Los Rios Rancho produces 32 different apple varieties.
-During their off season, they bring in apples from other local organic farmers.
-The on-site cafe and country store are open year-round.
+They also offer fresh-pressed sweet cider year round, and have an on-site cafe and country store which are also open year-round.

 39400 Oak Glen Rd., Oak Glen, CA 92399